vieirads/100DaysOfCode/r1-log.md

 ### R1D82
 I didn't code today.
 I had to study for my upcoming test.
 I wanted to code, but I had to study for something else right now.

+### R1D83
+I didn't code today.
+I had to study for my upcoming test.
+I wanted to code, but I had to study for something else right now.